 -Most Israelis and Palestinians in the regions visited speak English but we highly recommend carrying the name and phone of your hotel, in case you get separated from the group.

-If you require more advice and travel tips for your trip to the Holy Land or would like to join our upcoming Holy Land tours and pilgrimages, contact our travel experts.Contact Us
+If you require more advice and travel tips for your trip to the Holy Land, contact our travel experts.Contact Us